 Quotes and Rates

 Policies covering normal childbirth are in great demand, but short supply.
 Your quote will illustrate the reasons why.
-The payment for delivering a perfectly healthy baby may be several multiples of the premium paid in advance, making your policy self-funding.
+The payment for delivering a perfectly healthy baby may be several multiples of the premium paid in advance, making your purchase self-funding.